 · Consult your map to make sure that you are camping 200 feet away from water.

-Snow covers rocks and plants; therefore it changes the area into a different landscape.
-The snow may seem like an easy place to dispose of our trash and human waste, but there are other options and appropriate ways to dispose of waste in snowy environments.
+Snow blankets rocks and plants and changing the area into a different landscape.
+The snow may seem like an easy place to dispose of our trash and human waste but there are other options and appropriate ways to dispose of our waste in snowy environments.

 · Pack it in pack it out.
 Pick up litter, food scraps, and wax shavings.